LucasRMehl/paramiko/README.rst

 Portability
 -----------

-i code and test this library on Linux and MacOS X. for that reason, i'm pretty sure that it works for all posix platforms, including MacOS. it should also work on Windows, though i don't test it as frequently there. if you run into Windows problems, send me a patch: portability is important to me.
+I code and test this library on Linux and MacOS X. for that reason, I'm pretty sure that it works for all posix platforms, including MacOS.
+It should also work on Windows, though I don't test it as frequently there.
+If you run into Windows problems, send me a patch: portability is important to me.

-some python distributions don't include the utf-8 string encodings, for reasons of space (misdirected as that is). if your distribution is missing encodings, you'll see an error like this::
+Some python distributions don't include the UTF-8 string encodings, for reasons of space (misdirected as that is).
+If your distribution is missing encodings, you'll see an error like this::

     LookupError: no codec search functions registered: can't find encoding

-this means you need to copy string encodings over from a working system.
-(it probably only happens on embedded systems, not normal python installs.)
+This means you need to copy string encodings over from a working system (it probably only happens on embedded systems, not normal python installs).
 Valeriy Pogrebitskiy says the best place to look is ``.../lib/python*/encodings/__init__.py``.